Splunk-App-and-TA-development/analytic_story_execution/README.md

 detect story="Malicious Powershell" | `format_detection_results`
 ```

-Run all detection searches beloning in an analytic story and store results the KV store collection `detect_kvstore`.
+This runs all detection searches belonging to an Analytic Story and stores results in the KV store collection detect_kvstore.
 Also returns the following object for each detection search:

 ##### [Object Example](https://jsoneditoronline.org/?id=5527dddc593545baa60c5cfd4b10b2f0)